intrusive-memory/ffmpeg-framework/README.md

 1. Selects the Xcode 16.4 toolchain to match local builds.
 2. Installs the Homebrew dependencies required by FFmpeg.
-3. Runs `Scripts/build-ffmpeg.sh` (optionally with a custom FFmpeg ref when triggered manually).
+3. Runs `Scripts/build-ffmpeg.sh --platform macos` (optionally with a custom FFmpeg ref when triggered manually) to produce a macOS Apple Silicon build.
 4. Archives the XCFramework directory, computes SwiftPM checksums for each bundle, and uploads the results as workflow artifacts.
 5. On release events, attaches the generated archives and checksum files to the